gschmutz/bigdata-spark-workshop/03-spark-getting-started/README.md

 wordsNonNullDF.show()
 ```

+> **What you should see:** The same word list as before but with the empty string rows removed — all remaining rows contain at least one letter.

 With that we are finally ready to group by word and return the count by word

 ```python
 resultsDF = wordsNonNullDF.groupby(col("word")).count()
 resultsDF
 ```

+> **What you should see:** A `DataFrame` object reference — no computation happens yet. `groupBy` and `count` are a transformation and an aggregation, both lazy until an action triggers execution.

 Finally we order the counts in descending order and only show the top 10 word counts